schollz/calledd/README.md

 # Call EDD

-This repository is a simple script that uses Twilio and Google's Speech-to-Text that can be used to call EDD (Employment Development Department) in California and get through to talk to a human.
+This repository contains a simple script that leverages Twilio and Google's Speech-to-Text to place calls to the California Employment Development Department (EDD) with the goal of reaching a human representative.
+In many cases, it may help connect you to a live person within approximately 30 minutes.
-Usually works to get a human representative within about 30.

-It costs about $1.50 to get the Twilio number and usually about $1-$5 to get through to a human, depending on how long you are on hold.
-I automated this in a website, [calledd.com](https://calledd.com) where you can pay $15 to do all this automatically.
+Using Twilio typically costs around $1.50 for the phone number, and the call itself may range from $1 to $5 depending on hold time.
+I’ve also automated this process on a website, [calledd.com](https://calledd.com), where for $15 you can have the entire sequence run automatically.

-The script will call the EDD, wait for the automated system to ask for verification code, dial in the code, and then wait for the system to transfer the call, and if so, it will redirect the call to your personal number.
+The script initiates a call to the EDD, waits for the automated system to request a verification code, inputs the code, and then waits to be transferred.
+If the system redirects the call, it will forward it to your personal number.

 ## Pre-requisites